trfina/regex-tutorial-hex/README.md

 > `/^#?([a-f0-9]{6}|[a-f0-9|{3})$/`

 Hexidecimal Color Values (Hex Codes) are primarily used in style sheets to represent color values for a computer screen.
-A hex color code begins with `#`, followed by three sets of two-digit numbers, i.e. (#01ff04).
-Each set of hexidecimal numbers represents the colors red, green and blue, respectivly.
-A hex color can also be represented by 3 characters (shorthand or hex-triplet), if each set of the two-digits numbers use the same character.
+A hex color code begins with `#`, followed by three sets of two-digit hex numbers, i.e. (#01ff04).
+Each set of hexidecimal numbers represents the colors red, green and blue, respectively.
+A hex color can also be represented by 3 characters (shorthand or hex-triplet), if each set of the two-digit hex numbers use the same characters.

 For Example:
 * #000000 represents no red, no green and no blue, which equates to black in the color spectrum.